kragen/derctuo/markdown/toolpath-optimization.md

 Measurement M of fitness for purpose Q
 --------------------------------------

-Once you've computed the total performance evaluation, you want to measure how *fit* that performance is for the purpose you had in mind, reducing its badness (or equivalently its goodness) down to a single scalar score, so that optimization becomes a meaningful concept.
+Once you’ve computed the total performance evaluation, you want to measure how *fit* that performance is for the purpose you had in mind, reducing its badness (or equivalently its goodness) down to a single scalar score, so that optimization becomes a meaningful concept.
 This